amywlchong/full-stack-open/part7-React-router-custom-hooks-and-styling/updated-bloglist-frontend/README.md

 ## Services and Tools Needed

-Node.js and npm: You'll need Node.js and npm (Node Package Manager) installed on your machine for the development, building, and testing of this application.
-Node.js provides the runtime environment for development tools, while npm is used to manage and install these tools and libraries.
+Npm: You'll need npm (Node Package Manager) installed on your machine for the development, building, and testing of this application.
+Npm is used to manage and install development tools and libraries.

 Backend Server and Database: The app uses Axios to make HTTP requests to a backend server.
 Make sure you have the backend server from [part7-updated-blog-list-backend](https://github.com/amywlchong/full-stack-open/tree/master/part7-React-router-custom-hooks-and-styling/updated-blog-list-backend) running.
 The server should be running on http://localhost:3003, as specified by the proxy setting in the package.json file.
 The backend server, in turn, interacts with a MongoDB database.
 Ensure the backend server and database are correctly set up and running to fully interact with the frontend.